chapel-lang/chapel/doc/rst/language/spec/generics.rst

 being generic over any other argument that is generic.

 .. index::
-   single: generics;initializers;compiler-generated
+   single: generics; compiler-generated initializers
-   single: initializers;compiler-generated;for generic classes or records
+   single: compiler-generated initializers;for generic classes or records
 .. _Generic_Compiler_Generated_Initializers:

 The Compiler-Generated Generic Initializer